nextgis/nextgisweb/doc/internal/jsrealm.rst

 .. code-block:: bash

   $ cd ~ngw
-  $ yarn workspace "@nextgisweb/bar" add faker
+  $ pnpm --filter "@nextgisweb/bar" add faker

 Then you can see that dependency was added to ``package.json`` and now ``bar/nodepkg/package.json`` looks like this: